csc-training/summerschool/application-design/docs/01_design_choices.md

 - Remember also that large simulations produce lots of data
     - Storing "big data" is an issue
     - A global climate simulation can produce one peta byte in a day

+# Case ICON: I/O Data formats

+- Input data (grids, initial values etc.) normally as netcdf
+- Output data either in netcdf or grib2 (binary format for weather and climate data)
+- Large climate simulation can produce a petabyte of data per day
+    - Need to consider post-processing and long time storage

 # Coding style